Garden Update: It’s happy time in the garden!

 Last but not least, there is an abundant crop of tomatillos on the volunteer plants that came up where I planted tomatillos last year.
 I pulled out at least 20 plants, and I’ve also vigorously trimmed the ones that were left (because they were shading the cucumbers) but the tomatillos are continuing to produce!

 (Links to websites selling plants are merely for information about the type of plant, and are not meant to be an endorsement of any particular site or purveyor.
-You can see the other garden updates for this year by using the label 2009 Garden Updates.)
+You can see all my garden updates using the link for Garden Updates.)